Optimal Rebate Design: Incentives, Competition and Efficiency in Auction Markets: Numerical methods: Deep neural networks for high-dimensional integro-HJB equations

-Although Section \ref{sec:principalagent} implicitly identifies the optimal incentive structure $\xi$ for the strategic traders, it does not provide unfortunately explicit solutions of the PDE considered in Theorem \ref{thm:hjb}.
-It remains to find how a stock exchange can in practice implement this incentive and how a stock exchange can determine the optimal fee $d$ for the non-strategic traders.
-To address this, we present a numerical method designed to explicitly find the optimal incentive structure and optimal fee $d$, using the Deep BSDE method, see \cite{henry2017deep,han2020convergence,ji2020three,ji2022deep}.
-The optimal fee $\hat d$ can be found by a simple iteration method, whereas the main challenge is to identify $\hat \xi(d)$.
-In the following, we explain how $\hat \xi(d)$ is solved with the Deep BSDE method, assuming $d$ is fixed.
+Although Section \ref{sec:principalagent} implicitly identifies the optimal incentive structure $\xi$ for the strategic traders, it does not provide explicit solutions to the integro-partial differential equation considered in Theorem \ref{thm:hjb}.
+It remains to determine how an exchange can implement this incentive in practice and calculate the optimal fee $d$ for the non-strategic traders.
+To address this, we present a numerical method designed to explicitly compute the optimal incentive structure and the optimal fee $d$, leveraging the Deep BSDE method \cite{crandall1983viscosity,henry2017deep,han2020convergence,ji2020three,ji2022deep}.
+Recall from Theorem \ref{thm:main} that finding the optimal incentive structure $\xi$ is equivalent to finding an optimal pair $(Y_0,Z)$.
+With the constraint \eqref{eq:ex_const} and Section \ref{section:saturated}, this simplifies to finding an optimal pair $(0,Z)$.
+Theorem \ref{thm:hjb} shows that the optimal $Z$ can be viewed as a function of $\{t,X_t, Y_t, r_t,P_t;d\}$.
+In order to validate our Deep BSDE methods used for the numeric, we first confirm that there exists a unique solution in a weak sense to the reduced PDE \eqref{eq:zsolution:reduce}.
+We use the notion of viscosity solution \cite{barles2008second,jing2013regularity}